jkomoros/prompt-garden/README.md

 Required parameters:
 - `value` - The value to store.
 It may be a pre-computed embedding or a string, in which case it will be first converted to an embedding, operating the same as how the `embedding` seed does.
 If value is an array of text or embeddings, it will add each to the memory.
+- `memory` - (optional) The name of the memory storage to use.
+If not provided, deafults to `environment.memory`

 Environment:
-- `memory` - The name of the memory to use when storing.
+- `memory` - The name of the memory to use when retrieving, unless `memory` is set on the seed.
 - *See also environment variables for `embedding`, which are used if value is text not yet an embedding*

 #### recall